chizy7/PinnacleMM/docs/architecture/system_overview.md

 - Exchange Simulator for testing
 - Thread-safe data structures and utilities
 - Comprehensive unit tests

+In Phase 2, I have implemented: (**TODO**: Complete the remaining parts and update this documentation)

+- Lock-free data structures for all over critical paths
+- Memory mapped file system for data persistence
+- Secure API credentials management with encryption
+- Websockets integration for real-time market data
+- Real exchange connector (Coinbase, Gemini, Kraken)

 Future phases will build on this foundation to add exchange connectivity, advanced strategies, and production optimization.